25 Must-See Colorful Orchids

 • Its unique and captivating appearance and ability to bloom from the same spike for years make it a popular choice among orchid enthusiasts and collectors.

-• This orchid is native to tropical regions in Central and South America, including Panama, Trinidad, Colombia, Venezuela, Suriname, French Guiana, and Brazil.
+• These kaleidoscopic orchids are native to tropical regions in Central and South America, including Panama, Trinidad, Colombia, Venezuela, Suriname, French Guiana, and Brazil.
 Its unique shape and vibrant appearance make it a standout species among orchids.

 • Found in tropical forests at elevations of 800 to 1,200 meters.
 Produces large flowers with long, antennae-like petals and dappled sepals that resemble butterfly wings.